-Those things are often subjective, but typically you grow your leadership and gain more influence by rising up a hierarchy.
+Those things are often subjective, but typically you grow your leadership and gain more influence by rising up through the organization.

-And typically you rise up a hierarchy at the intersection point of three concepts:
+And typically you rise up at the intersection point of three concepts:

-- Close relationships with the power core, a.k.a. sponsors
+Close relationships with the power core, a.k.a. your direct leader, sponsors & mentors

 The first bullet you can control: be good at your job.
 The second bullet you can mostly control: know the interests and scope of work for current executives, and get in the right conversations.
 It’s the third bullet most people have trouble with.
 It’s the issue of exuding leadership ‘presence.'

-In my book LEAD ADVANCED and during my recent Presence Webinar, I noted there are 5 key elements to ‘having presence' — substance, relational authenticity, style, situational agility, and communication.
+In my book, LEAD ADVANCED, I noted there are 5 key elements to ‘having presence' — substance, relational authenticity, style, situational agility, and #communication.
 To me, effective communication means clearly getting your point across at the right time, in the right way, to the right people.
 And here's the biggest communication mistake leaders make … they don't provide:

-If you’ve ever actually worked in an office, you know this is often pretty rare.
+If you’ve worked in an office, you know this can often be pretty rare.
 Communication is usually somewhat of a train wreck.
-(I’d bet it’s the biggest complaint on most employee surveys, potentially behind ‘salary.'
-And I can tell you is this is an area I work on extensively when coaching leaders.)
+(I’d bet it’s one of the biggest complaints on most employee surveys.
+And I can tell you this is an area I work on extensively when coaching leaders.)

 Clarity dies with unclear priority.
 Directness dies with medium, i.e. email.
-Simplicity dies with over-complicated process.
+Simplicity dies with an over-complicated process.

 Many leaders don’t slow down and determine the outcome they are seeking from their communication.
-That often means they aren’t clear of the message they need to articulate and the best delivery method (phone, in-person, social media) required to generate awareness, adoption or action from their intended audience.
+That often means they aren’t clear about the message they need to articulate and the best delivery method (phone, in-person, social media) required to generate awareness, adoption, or action from their intended audience.
 Lack of sophistication and mindfulness with this communication process impacts the ‘presence' you can have.

-The other tier/issue of this problem: effective communication is largely about listening and many leaders aren’t great at that either.
+The other tier of this problem: effective communication is largely about listening and many leaders aren’t great at that either.